noey2020/How-to-Talk-scikit-learn-Machine-Learning-Library/README.md

 Here, the model parameter, eta0, is equivalent to the learning rate, eta, that we used in our own perceptron implementation, and the n_iter parameter defines the number of epochs (passes over the training dataset).

+Next, we will discuss important topics regarding the preprocessing of data, feature selection, and dimensionality reduction, which means that we will need to build powerful machine learning models.

 I included some jupyter notebooks to serve as study guide and practice.

 I included some posts for reference.